Male Female Equality: Demystified

 I’m sure if you are reading between the lines right now you know that what I’m about to say is that men are always trying to figure out a way to outrank each other.
 When we go for power, that rules out any notion of love.
 If we know that God IS Love, then we also know that God would also not use power to subdue any of His children.
 We are created equally.
-The traditions that God was most likely speaking of where traditions of loving one another in Christ and showing people the good news – not of subduing Gods people.
+The traditions that God was most likely speaking of were traditions of loving one another in Christ and showing people the good news – not of subduing Gods people.

-3 But I want you to realize that the head of every man is Christ, and the head of the woman is a man, and the head of Christ is God.”
+3 But I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God.”

 This verse is one of those verses that are blatantly translated wrong by scholars.
-The word to clue into in this verse is the English word “head”.
+The word to clue into in this verse is the english word “head”.
 In the Greek, this word is Kephalē, not Archon.
 So the actual translation of this verse should read more like this, “But I want you to realize that the ‘source of life’ of every man is Christ, and the ‘source of life’ of the woman is man (remember Eve came from the side of Adam), and the ‘source of life’ of Christ is God.

-I have to believe that the last part of this verse is a fallacy and used there to justify the middle statement of a man being the head of a woman.
+I have to believe that the last part of this verse is a fallacy and used there to justify the middle statement of man being the head of woman.
 Again, untruths to deceive the church and keep greater than half of the church – the female population.

 Some might be thinking that I’m some sort of feminist.
 I’m here to tell you that it’s just not true in any style or fashion.
 This is a whole different blog post and if needed I can go over what the definition of feminism is and how over time the church (yes, I said church) has taken this terminology to a whole different twisted end.
 It’s not only the church doing this either.
 The root of the problem is power.